 Reverse lock-out solenoid switch: Disc brakes maintain 100 percent of their braking force in both directions and require a reverse lock-out solenoid switch to disengage them when going in reverse.
 Solenoid switches, like Free Backing drum brakes, render your trailer brakeless when you are backing down a slope or a ramp.

-Thoroughly rinse the brake system with freshwater after wet launching your boat.
-We have freshwater flushing systems that attach to your garden hose and are the easiest way to keep your system clean.
-We also offer Salt-Away and Pure Oceans Salt-Off salt removing treatment in spray bottles for flushing outboard engines, which also works well to prevent corrosion on trailer brakes.
+Thoroughly rinse the brake system with fresh water after wet launching your boat.
+Freshwater flushing systems that attach to your garden hose are the easiest way to keep your system clean.
+At West Marine, we also offer Salt-Away, salt removing treatment in spray bottles for flushing outboard engines, which also works well to prevent corrosion on trailer brakes.
 If you are confident, mechanically inclined, and have some familiarity with hydraulic systems (bleeding lines, for example) upgrading or replacing brake components may be a backyard project for you.